BLB Solicitors - The Leading Chronic Pain & CRPS Solicitors

 We guarantee:

-• You will speak direct to one of our highly specialist solicitors.
+• You will speak directly to one of our highly specialist solicitors.

-• You will not be hurried – we want to fully understand your claim.
+• We will not hurry you – we want to fully understand your circumstances and your claim.

 • You will not be put under any pressure to instruct us.
-We want you to be entirely happy and comfortable with us before you decide to instruct us.
+We want you to be entirely happy and comfortable with us before you decide to proceed.

 What is a Functional Neurological Disorder (FND)?

-A diagnosis of Functional Neurological Disorder (FND) is given where somebody is suffering functional problems (symptoms) which appear neurological in origin, but where there is no identifiable structural damage to their brain and nervous system.
-Rather, the problem is with how their brain and body sends, receives and interprets signals.
+A diagnosis of Functional Neurological Disorder (FND) describes when somebody is suffering functional problems (symptoms) which appear neurological in origin, but where there is no identifiable structural damage to their brain and nervous system.
+Rather, the problem is with how the brain and body send, receive and interpret signals.
 To use a computer analogy, it’s a software problem rather than a hardware problem.

 “I was pretty much housebound but everyone thought I was a total fraud.
 I was so lucky that I then found Bruce Dyer who took over my claim.
 Bruce is so understanding and knew exactly how to get everything back on track again.
 I’m so grateful.”
 FG, February 2019 (£310,000 recovered for a FND)

-It is impossible to describe a ‘typical’ FND.
-People suffering FNDs can experience a wide range and often terrible combination of symptoms.
+It’s impossible to describe ‘typical’ Functional Neurological Disorder symptoms.
+People suffering FNDs experience a wide range and often terrible combination of symptoms.
 Common ones include chronic pain, headaches, gait and balance problems, bowel and bladder problems, cognitive issues, sensory changes and changes in vision and speech.

 The cause of FNDs is unknown.
-Sufferers often believe that as there is no identifiable structural problem their condition must be ‘all in their mind’.
-This is absolutely not so.
+Sufferers often believe that as there is no identifiable structural problem, their condition is ‘all in their mind’.
+That is wrong.
 As they know only too well, their symptoms are very real.

 “Andrew Atkinson was superb from day one.
 I can’t praise him enough.”
 YT, October 2018 (£280,000 recovered for a FND)